colllin/nips-2018-ai-for-prosthetics/README.md

 ## Getting started: Python environment setup

 These instructions are intended to work on **Ubuntu 16.04**.
-For MacOS, follow the setup instructions on the osim-rl repo, and I recommend using conda.
+For MacOS, follow the setup instructions on the osim-rl repo, and I recommend using conda, as they suggest.

 1. Download and extract OpenSim build from conda package.
     Choose download link from https://anaconda.org/kidzik/opensim/files (latest version for your OS)